Charitable Gaming

 4. A Current Gaming Employee List (SFN 54270);

-5. A copy of the organization’s internal control manual; and
+5. A copy of the organization’s internal control manual if you have made updates or changes; and

 6. A license fee of $175 per jurisdiction where gaming will be conducted – payable to “Office of Attorney General.”